minel1410/maasu_internship_stm32/docs/source/userdoc/requirements/interns/semin-murtic/GPIO/informational_requirements.rst

    :references:
    :verification-and-validation:

-   For pins configured in alternate function mode, there is a need to use the AFRL register to assign the correct peripheral function.
+   For pins configured in alternate function mode, there is a need to use the AFR register to assign the correct peripheral function.

 .. req:: label